k8ssandra/k8ssandra/docs/content/en/docs/getting-started/developer/_index.md

 ---
-title: "K8ssandra developer quick start"
+title: "K8ssandra Quick Start for Developers"
 linkTitle: "Developers"
 weight: 1
-description: |
-  Get up and coding with K8ssandra!
+description: "Get up and coding with K8ssandra by exposing access to Stargate and CQL APIs!"
 ---

 **Completion time**: **10 minutes**.